sravyaysk/vitaFlow/README.md

-    We started vitaFlow with a vision to build a plug and play framework for Tensorflow model experimentation with different datasets, that enables a fast prototyping of Deep Learning models that handles Video/Image/Text/Audio and provide an seamless way of serving them in different end points.
+    We started vitaFlow with a vision to build a plug and play framework for Tensorflow model experimentation with different datasets, that enables a fast prototyping of Deep Learning models that handles Video/Image/Text/Audio and provide a seamless way of serving them in different end points.
     Addressing some of the following cases:
-    - __A Navie Developer__: Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
+    - __A Naive Developer__: Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
     - __A Data Scientist__: Can I build a model with an available open dataset and later switch to production dataset when the Data Engineering team bring in the production data?
     - __A Data Engineer__: Can I use any available model and run through my data during my data preparation cycle?
     - __An Online Competitor__: Can I reuse the models and pieces of modules that I have developed for my last competition in my current competition?
-    - __Business Deadlines__ : We had spend few months of effort while addressing a clients proposals and build a prototype.
+    - __Business Deadlines__ : We had spend few months of effort while addressing a client's proposals and build a prototype.
     Can we showcase the prototype developed to upcoming project proposals as quick as possible?
     ![vitaflow_stack](docs/images/vitaflow_stack.png)

-    In our exploration we came across [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor), which does what we intended to do. **So we ported a minimalistic and essential T2T components, and evaluating it for our needs**
+    In our exploration, we came across [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor), which does what we intended to do. **So we ported minimalistic and essential T2T components, and evaluating it for our needs**

     ```sh